naveen-kumar-2005/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by:MANKANDAN.M RegisterNumber:212224040183
+Developed by:NAVEEN KUMAR.R RegisterNumber:212223230139
 */
 ~~~
 full adder